-The Pinewood Battery was the highest coastal defense battery in Hong Kong.
-Originally setup to strengthen the defence the western harbour of Hong Kong, it was later converted into an anti-aircraft battery.
+The Pinewood Battery was the highest coastal defence battery in Hong Kong.
+Originally set up to strengthen the defence of the western harbour of Hong Kong, it was later converted into an anti-aircraft battery.
 But today, the battery lies in ruins.
 And as I’ve been intrigued by war relics in Hong Kong, I decided to hike to Pinewood Battery and check out its ruins for myself.

 The next time you’re at Victoria Peak, go visit the battery and take a quick tour down Hong Kong’s war history.

 How To Get To Pinewood Battery from The Peak

 The Pinewood Battery is located in the Lung Fu Shan Country Park in the Central and Western District of Hong Kong.
-The easiest way to get to the battery is via a 2.3 kms hike from the Peak.
+The easiest way to get to the battery is via a 2.3 km hike from the Peak.

-Here is the map and incline details of the hike for reference.
+Here are the map and incline details of the hike for reference.

 The most convenient way to start this hike is from Victoria Peak.
-You can get to the Peak via the Peak Tram, bus number 15 from Central / Wan Chai, or by taxi.
-Once at the Peak, take the left going down Harlech Road from from next to The Peak Lookout Cafe.
+You can get to the Peak via The Peak Tram, bus number 15 from Central / Wan Chai, or by taxi.
+Once at The Peak, take the left going down Harlech Road from next to The Peak Lookout Cafe.